TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2017-11-25-lets-write-a-simple-jpeg-library-part-1.md

 \end{bmatrix}
 $$

+Here, each element corresponds to it's position in the traversal.

 Let's get back to the example MCU we were encoding.
 It's zig-zag traversal is:

 $$
 -30, 2, -5, 0, -2, 1, -2, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,\\ 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0
 $$

+#### Run-Length Encoding

 It is important to state here that the first coefficient, -30, also called the DC coefficient will not be encoded using run-length coding like the remaining 63 coefficients, also called the AC coefficients.
 It's hard to explain _why_ immediately, but it will become clear in the subsequent steps.
 For now, just bear in mind that the run-length encoding step applies only to the 63 AC coefficients.